qazer25/admin_telegram_bot/README.md

 install fly on terminal
 setup app with redis database(don't use postgres database when prompted)
 setup postgres database
-(rmb all connection strings to add into not_settings later)
+(rmb all connection strings to add into secrets for fly later)
 change name in fly.toml
 set secrets for bot token, database, redis and script id as TOKEN, DATABASE_URL, REDIS_URL, SCRIPT_ID (https://fly.io/docs/reference/secrets/)